WHAT REALLY HAPPENED THAT NIGHT

 Two uniformed police officers pull up and tap on Mike Licata’s door.
 Mike being in the front bedroom at the time, opens the door and allows them to enter.
 The small talk quickly ends as a couple of others enter the house (with axes), the two dressed as police officers have by now drawn their guns and order Mike Licata back into his bedroom. --- The two axmen start their work.
 The screams wake up the rest of the family, but they are told to go back to their beds by the police officers with smiles on their faces.
 Don’t worry, we have this well under control.
 The axmen then continue their handiwork (one bed room at a time).

-BUT in the confusion, the murders have totally ignored Victor (who was so drunk he slept through the whole thing), in the forth (improvised) bedroom.
+BUT in the confusion, the murders have totally ignored Victor (who was so drunk he slept through the whole thing), in the fourth (improvised) bedroom.

 THE ITALIAN MAFIA HIT: